Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 - Fowlkes-Mallows Index (FMI): 0,726
 - Cophenetic distance correlation: r = 0,073, p = 0.0000

 While the ARI and FMI suggest moderate agreement, the very low cophenetic distance correlation indicates that the global structure of the dendrograms is poorly conserved between RNA and ATAC.
-This interpretation is supported by the cluster overlap heatmap, which shows little overlap: most values are zero, with only a few higher-count entries.
-This suggests limited consistency in how cell types are grouped across the two modalities.
+This interpretation is supported by the cluster overlap heatmap, which displays mostly zero values with a few clearly enriched entries, reflecting specific and biologically meaningful overlaps between certain RNA- and ATAC-based clusters.
+This suggests that although the overall clustering structures differ, there is still targeted consistency in how some cell types are grouped across the two modalities.
 Moreover, RNA-seq clustering resulted in 11 clusters, while ATAC-seq produced only 9, further highlighting the deviation from our expectations.

 ## Can one use correlation analysis and distance information to associate ATAC-seq regions with gene expression?